Roly67/reformuk-northcornwall/_pages/privacy.md

 Each email sent contains an easy, automated way for you to cease receiving email from us, or to change your details.
 If you wish to do this, simply follow the instructions at the end of any email.

 ## Update
-You can update your details via our subscription facility or by contacting us.
+You can update your details by [contacting us](mailto:northcornwall@reformuk.com?subject=contact%20details%20update%20request).

 ## Feedback or Complaints
 Let us know if you have a problem or feedback by contacting us.
 We will take action to fix any problems, within reason.
 We will update this policy from time to time to meet our legal obligations.